Why sustainable digital research matters

 The role of digital research

 Digital research is important for scientific progress and has the potential to contribute to solving many of the global challenges, including climate change.
 However, it is necessary to ensure that the carbon emissions associated with digital research are minimised.
+As we will learn in the following episodes, there is not a single, big carbon producer in digital research that we can eliminate without hindering the research activity, but a myriad small activities, practices, tools and processes that, while individually do not represent a big challenge, their sheer amount results in the above estimates.

 As researchers, we have a responsibility to consider the environmental impact of our work and take steps to reduce it.

-In the following episodes, we will explore how to measure and estimate the carbon emissions from digital research activities, what are the sources of these emissions, and what are some ways to reduce them.
+Hence, the purpose of this course is to explore how to measure and estimate the carbon emissions from digital research activities, what are the sources of these emissions, and what are some ways to reduce them.

 References